Appliance Service Technician

 Commercial Appliance Service Technician

-The term of apprenticeship for a commercial appliance service technician is 3 years (three 12-month periods) including a minimum of 1600 hours of on-the-job training each year, and 8 weeks of technical training in each of the first two years.
+The term of apprenticeship for a commercial appliance service technician is 3 years (three 12-month periods) including a minimum of 1600 hours of on-the-job training each year and 8 weeks of apprenticeship education in each of the first two years.

 Appliance Service Technician

-The term of apprenticeship for an appliance service technician is 3 years (three 12-month periods) including a minimum of 1600 hours of on-the-job training each year, and 8 weeks of technical training in each year.
+The term of apprenticeship for an appliance service technician is 3 years (three 12-month periods) including a minimum of 1600 hours of on-the-job training each year and 8 weeks of apprenticeship education each year.